GEOS270/Syllabus/docs/Course Policy.md

 # Strategies for Success

 **Be proactive!**
+* Keep track of deadlines & note the late submission policies
   * Timely communication is important!
 If you have an issue, please bring it to my attention.
+  * Partial credit is better than no credit.
+If you can't finish a lab before the deadline - just submit what you've got done already.
 * Drop by office hours & ask questions!
 * Don't wait until the last minute to set up ArcGIS Pro, do it now to save yourself a headache down the road.